How We Help Lawyers

 Help for your law practice

 Practicing law can be challenging.
 Managing a law practice entails further responsibilities and complexities, carrying added risks for practitioners.
 Fortunately, Oregon lawyers have a unique and highly qualified resource in the PLF’s Practice Management Assistance Program (PMAP), whose goal is to help lawyers understand and manage their malpractice risks so they can have a successful and satisfying practice.
-Long-established in the Oregon legal community, the program is nationally recognized for its innovative risk management services and appoach and for its contribution to the legal profession.
+Long-established in the Oregon legal community, the program is nationally recognized for its innovative practice management services and appoach and for its contribution to the legal profession.

 Through the PMAP, the PLF practice management attorneys (PMAs) assist and educate lawyers and law office staff around the state in all aspects of law practice management and malpractice prevention.
 They help lawyers and staff by: